gerardroche/gerardroche.github.io/src/toolbox/index.md

 ### [Brave](https://brave.com/) - The browser that puts you first.

-Switched to Brave early 2024.
+Switched to Brave in early 2024.
 Love it.
-I only use [Firefox](https://www.mozilla.org/firefox/) + [uBlock Origin](https://github.com/gorhill/uBlock), a wide-spectrum content blocker, for development.
-I use Chromium for development too, but I may drop it because it's a Canonical Snap only now and Brave is Chromium based.
+I now only use [Firefox](https://www.mozilla.org/firefox/) + [uBlock Origin](https://github.com/gorhill/uBlock) for development.
+I used Chromium for development, but now I use Brave for that too.

 ### [Liferea](https://github.com/lwindolf/liferea) - A feed reader/news aggregator.